2026 Shortlist hero image

 An outstanding healthcare project in a community, primary or tertiary care setting that demonstrates high levels of sustainability and urban integration, transforming the quality of care services in an accessible location, and supporting the integrated needs of staff, patients and the community.

-Commissioned by Servicio Madrioleno de Salud
+Commissioned by Ipse de Bruggen

 Designed by